kwheelans/pass-it-on/README.md

 ## Future Plans
-- Add Discord webhook endpoint
 - Add Email endpoint
 - Enable encryption support for Matrix endpoint
 - Enable TLS support for the server
-- Make the HTTP interface path configurable instead of the hardcoded /notification
+- Make the HTTP interface path configurable instead of the hardcoded `/notification`